White House, Congress agree on $2 trillion virus rescue bill

 The urgently needed pandemic response measure is the largest economic rescue measure in history and is intended as a weekslong or monthslong patch for an economy spiraling into recession and a nation facing a potentially ghastly toll.

 Top White House aide Eric Ueland announced the agreement in a Capitol hallway shortly after midnight, capping days of often intense haggling and mounting pressure.
-The deal still needs to be finalized in detailed legislative language.
+Some final pieces of the agreement need to be finalized in detailed legislative language.

-“Ladies and gentlemen, we are done,” Ueland said.
-“We have a deal.”
+The Senate is likely to pass the measure Wednesday afternoon.
+In the House, both Democratic and Republican leaders hope to clear the measure for President Donald Trump’s signature by a voice vote without having to call lawmakers back to Washington, but that may prove challenging, as the bill is sure to be opposed by some conservatives upset at its cost and scope.
+Ardent liberals were restless as well.

 The economic rescue package would give direct payments to most Americans, expand unemployment benefits and provide a $367 billion program for small businesses to keep making payroll while workers are forced to stay home.